 - If you struggle with coffee breath, pulling for 5-10 minutes can minimize coffee odors—no brushing required!

 - If you want to brush after an acidic meal or drink, wait at least 20-30 minutes, since acids weaken enamel, making it vulnerable to a toothbrush.

 How to Oil Pull

-Gently swish, pull and suck the oil through your teeth, the chews will quickly melt in your mouth as you begin.
-Start slow and don’t work too hard, start with 3-5 minutes a day and work your way up to 15-20 minutes.
+Gently swish, pull, and suck the oil through your teeth; the chews will quickly melt in your mouth once you begin.
+Go slow and don’t work too hard.
+I suggest pulling for 3-5 minutes a day to start and working your way up to 15-20 minutes.

 Final Thoughts on Oil Pulling